The Brach Eichler law firm estimates that $300 to $500 million could be collected in tax revenue and fees from the legal NJ cannabis industry.

 Nevada recently allowed the use and sale of cannabis for adults throughout the state.
 Extrapolating the monthly average over an entire year, it is estimated that Nevada has a $378 million annual cannabis industry.
 This represents a low estimate, considering sales seem to be accelerating.

-Last week U.S. Attorney General Jeff Sessions rescinded federal guidance put into place during the Obama administration that prohibited federal funds to be used to police legalized cannabis organizations.
-Despite this decision, the New Jersey legislature is expected to move forward with a policy allowing for the possession and distribution of cannabis for adults.
+Last week U.S. Attorney General Jeff Sessions rescinded federal guidance put into place during the Obama administration.
+The guidance prohibited federal funds from being used to police legalized cannabis organizations.
+Despite Sessions’ decision, the legislature is expected to move forward with a policy to launch the NJ cannabis industry.

 Throughout the country, cannabis is a thriving industry.